-No other meals are served, but there are plenty of restaurants in lively Saint Martin.
-Good recommendations include Bistro du Marin for lunch, La Sarassin St Martin for delicious galettes, and Le Serghi for dinner.
+No other meals are served, but there are plenty of restaurants in lively Saint Martin to choose from.
+Good recommendations include Bistro du Marin for lunch, La Sarassine St Martin for delicious galettes, and Le Serghi for dinner.
 All are located near the harbour, just a short stroll away.

 - Restaurants nearby

-- Rent a bicycle (there’s a 10% discount for guests at Yootoo in Saint Martin) and venture forth to explore - the Pallardys really know their island and will recommend the best beaches, their favourite restaurants (simple or gourmet) and the most interesting sights.
+- Rent a bicycle and venture forth!
+The hotel staff really know their island and will recommend the best beaches, their favourite restaurants (simple or gourmet) and the most interesting sights.
 Most importantly, they'll tell you how you to avoid the summer crowds

 - Lick a cone, sip a glass of wine or try Ré's own micro-brewed beer at one of the many quayside cafés